openbroadcaster/observer/index.md

 ![Media Details](/observer/img/media-details.png ){: .screenshot}

-From the `Media Sidebar`, hightlight, right click and select `Details` to find out where the PL is used, who created it and when it was last modified.
+From the `Media Sidebar`, hightlight, right click (double click) and select `Details` to find out where the PL is used, who created it and when it was last modified.

 Displays info This is where the